NVlabs/instant-ngp/docs/nerf_dataset_tips.md

 ## Preparing new NeRF datasets

-To train on self-captured data, one has to process the data into an existing format supported by Instant-NGP.
+To train on self-captured data, one has to process the data into an existing format supported by `instant-ngp`.
 We provide scripts to support three approaches:
 - [COLMAP](#COLMAP) to create a dataset from a set of photos or a video you took

 - [Record3D](#Record3D) to create a dataset with an iPhone 12 Pro or newer (based on ARKit)

-- [NeRFCapture](https://github.com/jc211/NeRFCapture) to create a dataset or stream posed images directly to InsantNGP with an iOS device.
+- [NeRFCapture](#NeRFCapture) to create a dataset or stream posed images directly to `instant-ngp` with an iOS device.

 Both require [Python](https://www.python.org/) 3.7 or higher to be installed and available in your PATH.